Grid ref: TL 619 398 (click for o/s map)

 Accessible at all times.

-Spring through to early summer for wild flowers and early migrant birds.
+Spring and early summer for wild flowers.